 We pound the chicken breasts to an even thickness and then chill them before grilling.
 Chilled, even-thickness chicken breasts will be less likely to overcook in the time it takes to get grill marks.

 - 2 pounds skinless, boneless chicken breasts

-- 2 Tbsp olive oil for the marinade plus more for grilling
+- 2 tablespoons extra virgin olive oil for the marinade, plus more for grilling

 - Grated zest from 2 limes